 Regulatory Compliance

-IRA providers are required to adhere to stringent regulatory standards, including anti-money laundering (AML) regulations.
-This means they may ask for additional documentation or conduct further checks to verify your identity and the source of your funds.
+IRA providers are bound by strict regulatory standards, including anti-money laundering rules.
+That means your provider may ask for additional documentation or run further checks to verify your identity and confirm the source of your funds.
+It’s a standard part of the process, so come prepared.

 1. Initial Contribution